 These launches are just a few examples.
 They are part a broader group-wide reformulation effort that is well underway, as we continue to remove sugar, salt and fat content from our products, while adding vegetables and fiber content to our recipes.

 By the end of 2019, we had added 2.76 billion portions of vegetables and 403 million portions of fiber-rich grains, pulses, nuts and seeds versus the baseline of 2016.
 We delivered 185.4 billion servings of fortified foods and beverages incorporating at least one of the Big 4 micronutrients (iron, iodine, vitamin A and zinc) in 64 countries with higher vulnerability to micronutrient malnutrition in 2019.

 Last year has also seen us continue to expand the share of organic and natural products in our portfolio, and move more squarely into the plant-based space, as a growing body of research continues to point to the health benefits of a plant-based diet.

-As we progress into 2020, we will continue to build on this strong momentum, bringing to market products that are natural, organic, and just healthier – in line with our purpose to enhance quality of life and contribute to a healthier future.
+As we progress into 2020, we will continue to build on this strong momentum, bringing to market products that are natural, organic, and just healthier – in line with our purpose to unlock the power of food to enhance quality of life for everyone, today and for generations to come.

 Learn more about our Nestlé for Healthier Kids initiative